Mount Shasta: Avalanche Gulch

 7000 Vertical Feet of California Backcountry Skiing

-MOUNT SHASTA, CALIFORNIA — Yes, Shasta is big and certainly it is beautiful.
-But there is something more about this mountain, something elusive, something mysterious, something impossible to quantify.
+Mount Shasta, California — Yes, Shasta is big and certainly it is beautiful.
+But there is something more about this mountain, something elusive, mysterious, difficult to quantify.

 Whether or not you believe in vortexes and energy centers, Mount Shasta will inspire you.
 Hikers will find spectacular vistas.
 Climbers will find a rich palate of unforgettable Alpine routes, big, bold, and challenging.
 Pilgrims and Life-Force seekers will find a great spiritual center.